jnewland/yamsplode/README.md

-# Yam(l)splode
+# YAM(L)splode

-Explodes multi-document Kubernetes YAML files into multiple files.
+Explodes multi-document Kubernetes YAML files into multiple files, each containing a single YAML document.

 #### Motivation

-For all sorts of reasons, folks seem to like distributing Kubernetes applications as one large file containing multiple documents.
-I like storing Kubernetes YAML in source control, and prefer to store each YAML document in an unique file so I can review and edit it before blindingly passing it to `kubectl`.
+For all sorts of valid reasons, folks seem to like distributing Kubernetes applications as one large file containing multiple YAML documents.
+I prefer to read (and sometimes edit) these sorts of files before blindly passing them to `kubectl`, and also generally prefer to store them in source control.
+Both of those thigns are way easier with a bunch of YAML files containing single documents rather than one large file.
 Thus, this tool.

 # Usage